How Sleep Affects Your Immune System

 02. Cut back on alcohol.

 A nightcap may help you fall asleep, but you could pay in quality later in the night.
-Research shows that alcohol can activate a brain pattern associated with rest—not sleep—prohibiting the truly restorative kind of shut-eye.
-If you do feel the urge for a drink (and you're of legal age), keep it to one, at least a couple of hours before bed, and pair it with food so your body has time to metabolise the booze to minimise its effects, says Dr Schneider.
+Research shows that alcohol can activate a brain pattern associated with rest — not sleep — prohibiting the truly restorative kind of shut-eye.
+If you do feel the urge for a drink (and you’re of legal age), keep it to one, at least a couple of hours before bed, and pair it with food so your body has time to metabolize the booze to minimize its effects, says Dr Schneider.

 Frequent or prolonged wake-ups in the middle of the night can prevent you from entering the most restorative stages of the sleep cycle, says Dr Schneider.
 Try to stop eating (and maybe even drinking water) two to three hours before you hit the hay to avoid being woken up by your digesting stomach (or bladder).

-Ultimately, sleep is your best friend whether you're healthy and trying to stay that way or you're coming down with something.
-In the latter case, you'll probably feel more tired than usual anyway.
-So do yourself a favour and listen to your body—it's actually pretty smart.
+Ultimately, sleep is your best friend whether you’re healthy and trying to stay that way or you’re coming down with something.
+In the latter case, you’ll probably feel more tired than usual anyway.
+So do yourself a favor and listen to your body — it’s pretty dang smart.